edyta0106/SocialNetworkAPI/README.md

 - WHEN I test API POST and DELETE routes in Insomnia
 - THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## Installation

+To install, use the command line to install the Express.js.
+The application will be invoked using `npm start`.

+## Usage

+- Express.js for routing
+- MongoDB database
+- Mongoose ODM

 ## Mock Up

 The following video link shows examples of the application's API routes being tested in Insomnia:

 [Social Network API Video Link]()

+## Questions

+Feel free to email me with any questions at edyta0106@gmail.com

 Enjoy and thank you for watching!